 Roast night – If you watch Comedy Central, you’ll probably have caught some of their Celebrity Roasts where a famous person is invited on stage to be harassed by comedians about their lives.
 You’ll need a stag/hen with thick skins and a whole lot of “confidential” stories in order for this to be a success.
 However, the benefit of this is you can dress like any other night out and all you need is someone to offer a venue to host to save you money too.

 If you’re still at the planning stage of your stag or hen party, then why not contact our customer service team for us to offer some ideas.
-Whether you want to stay in the UK or Ireland, or head to somewhere different like Riga, we have party break packages that can be tailored to your groups budget and interests to ensure your friend has a party they’ll never forget!
+Whether you want to stay in the UK or Ireland, or head to somewhere else in Europe, we provide stag and hen break packages that can be tailored to your group's budget and interests to ensure your friend has a party they’ll never forget!